 There’s something gratifying about giving someone you care about a piece of clothing that you spent many hours making.
 It’s more than a gift: you’re giving your time, your imagination, art and feelings in every stitch.

 Knitting isn’t an ancient art for old ladies.
 Knitting brings generations together and is linked to many great therapeutic benefits.
 We often talk about walking for a half an hour each day or drinking a glass of warm water with lemon.
-Well, today we’re inviting you to take up a new healthy habit: start knitting today!
+So, today we’re inviting you to take up a new healthy habit: discover the benefits of knitting today!